nealnf/community-law-courts/content/About.md

 Maritime and admiralty laws can not provide fairness due to the innate deception of the application and of the divisive, dark nature of these courts.
 For we believe all cases at these courts have to have the option to transfer their cases to our courts.

-Our people across the British Isles have a one percent share of the community law courts.
-For we the people own the community law courts and is funded by we the people for the people.
+Our people across the British Isles have a one percent share of the Community Law Courts.
+For we the people own the Community Law Courts and is funded by We The People for the people.

 For we can provide all of the services of legalise courts and we believe in a fairer justice system.